The Visionary Advance of Caspari Center in Jerusalem

 However, that is not true of a society mostly devoid of even cultural Christian influences.
 For example, Sunday is a workday in Israel, and you will not see Christmas decorations in most Jewish towns.

 The decorations are not that important but demonstrate how different Israel is from the West.
 Many believers lack education in the foundational doctrines of our faith which some may consider common knowledge.
 They lack the time and resources needed to deepen their faith as disciples of Jesus.

 In response to this great need, Caspari Center provides non-academic, practical training to Israeli believers.
 At the same time, they also develop high quality, academic resources pertaining specifically to this audience.
 Additionally, they aim to strengthen biblical foundations of the next generation by equipping children’s ministry leaders.

 We are in awe of God’s goodness in the process of going digital.
 Before Israel introduced any restrictions, the Messianic leaders already had the freedom to learn from the comfort of their home.

 By spring of 2020, when the world became unrecognizable, the Caspari Center was able to continue with their work, ahead of everyone else.
 Seminars in Hebrew and Russian that used to happen in person, switched to online in November 2019.
-Soon they were offered also with translation to English, Amharic and Russian.
+Soon they also offered translation to English, Amharic and Russian.